wusinyee/MW-Portfolio/EDAwithPython.md

 ```

 3. Understanding the Dataset:
-*	The code provides an overview of the dataset
+*	The code snippet provides an overview of the dataset
 *	It prints the number of rows and columns in the dataset using the shape attribute of the DataFrame
 *	It displays the data types of each column using the dtypes attribute of the DataFrame  <br>
 ![step3numclmdatatypes](https://github.com/wusinyee/SYW-Portfolio-v2023/assets/108232087/3733ad66-fd1e-4940-9c83-357488634b07) <br>